Improving our processes for asylum seekers

 Chair

-25. The Chief Operating Officer serves as the Chair of the Panel and is responsible for ensuring the integrity of the decision-making process.
+29. The COO serves as the Chair of the Panel and is responsible for ensuring the integrity of the decision-making process.
 The Chair is also responsible for appointing Panel members and ensuring that decisions are only made by the Panel where there is a quorum.

-26. In the absence of the Chief Operating Officer, the role of Chair will be taken by the General Manager, Refugee and Migrant Services in the first instance (as the designated alternate Chair).
-In case of both being absent, the role of Chair will be filled by (in order):
+30. In the absence of the COO, the role of chair will be filled by the General Manager, Refugee and Migrant Services in the first instance (as the designated alternate Chair).
+In the absence of the Chair and alternative Chair, the role will be filled by (in order):

 Conflicts of interest

-28. To avoid the potential for perceived conflict of interest, officials in the following roles cannot be considered for any future Panel Membership (either as a primary member or as an alternate):
+32. To avoid the potential for perceived conflict of interest, officials in the following roles cannot be considered for any future panel membership (either as a primary member or as an alternate):

-• INZ staff designated as Refugee Protection Officers
+• Staff designated as Refugee Protection Officers, and

 Meetings